YellowCatDao/eerc-sample-webapp-new/README.md

-# IMPORTANT

-This version of the app uses https://www.npmjs.com/package/@avalabs/eerc-sdk-next but that package is out of date.
-When using it with the latest ZK files and/or contracts, it seems like you can hardlock your account FOREVER.

 # EERC Token Web Application

+NOTE: This version uses the 'new' version of `eerc-sdk` which uses recent versions of viem/wagmi, prefer it!

 A modern React-based web application for interacting with Encrypted ERC20 (EERC) tokens on the Avalanche blockchain.
 This application provides a complete interface for private token operations using zero-knowledge proofs.